-These efforts to assist OC retail agencies are only just beginning.
+These efforts to assist OC retail agencies have successfully assisted the retail agencies in OC in using water more efficiently over time.
 Our plan is to ensure that all agencies are fully ready to begin complying with the new water use efficiency standards framework called for in SB 606 and SB 1668 by the start date of 2023.

-PLAN ADOPTION, SUBMITTAL, AND IMPLEMENTATION
+10 PLAN ADOPTION, SUBMITTAL, AND IMPLEMENTATION